lhcb/starterkit-lessons/01-ganga-with-cmake.md

 for running Ganga in, and where to go to get help when things in Ganga go wrong.

-The `lb-dev` command allows you to start hacking on LHCb code very quickly.
-The downside is that Ganga does not yet support the use of local projects created with `lb-dev` when you run an application.

-In this lesson, we will go through a workaround that will allow you to use local projects with Ganga jobs, wherever they run.

 > ## How things used to be {.callout}
 >